 A sense of movement came from below as I listened to the faint susurrus of the air around me.
 “You can do this,” I said and took a final deep breath before peering through the window.
 My vision blurred from the pain in my stomach.
 I forced myself to focus and willed my vision to clear.

 Then I saw Thomas, motionless on the ground.
 My stomach began to heave as my mind screamed that this was all my fault.
 I’d had a bad feeling about this case from the start.
 We should have been curled up in bed after a night of watching movies and eating pizza.

 Instead, Thomas was lying prostrate on the ground, and I felt like a pane of safety glass that had been shattered into a billion shards and was only being held together by the laminated outside.

 Memories of how we met surfaced in my mind.
 The cheesy nightclub, filled with the putrid smell of stale sweat, alcohol, and cigarette smoke.
 At sixteen, I was underage, but had been dragged out by a well-meaning, if slightly mischievous, friend.
 Lisa and I had completed our exams.
 We were on top of the world, not afraid to talk to anyone, especially not the model-sexy boy who stood next to us at the bar.
 Thomas Heart lived up to his name and stole mine.

 There was a stillness to him.
 Something that focused my energies and made me feel like it was okay to be me.
 The soft, steady tone of his voice.
 The way he woke every morning and went through his martial arts stances and movements.
 The smile on his face, as he left the shower afterwards.

 I’d lost Nana and Mam, and Dad had never been in the picture, but I had Thomas.
 Thomas was my life.

-And of course, if you haven’t already read Taken – you can pick it up on Kindle, iBooks, Nook, Kobo and others for 99c 🙂
+And of course, if you haven’t already read Taken – you can pick it up on Kindle for FREE 🙂